Moist Caramel Cupcakes

 These caramel cupcakes are the most decadent you can get.
-A light and fluffy vanilla cupcake with a soft caramel center, and frosted with Swiss meringue buttercream.
-And then, drizzled with more caramel for that added luxury.
+A light and fluffy vanilla cupcake with a soft caramel center is frosted with Swiss meringue buttercream and then drizzled with more caramel for that added luxury.

 Like caramel?
 Yes, you do.
 I love caramel!
-And my little Rhea can eat it out of a bowl with a spoon.
-So, can you imagine caramel filling in the cupcake and then drizzles all over the cupcake frosting?
+And my little Rhea can eat it from a bowl with a spoon.
+So, can you imagine caramel filling in the cupcake and then drizzling all over the cupcake frosting?
 Yes!!
 Absolutely heaven.

 About these cupcakes